Battle of Britain 85th Proof £5 Coin – A Tribute to Bravery

 This limited edition £5 coin honours the bravery of the RAF pilots and crews who defended our skies in 1940.
 Struck to a high-quality Proof finish and officially issued in the British Isles, it’s a fitting tribute to the heroes of the Battle of Britain.

 The reverse design, by Bill Dady and Matt Tindall, shows a dramatic scene that captures the spirit of the air battles.
-The obverse features a portrait by Glyn Davies, completing a striking and respectful design.
+It features a Spitfire and Hurricane soaring over the English Channel, set against a background map that grounds the scene in its historic context.

 This isn’t just a coin.
 It’s a piece of British history you can hold in your hand.
 Whether you're adding to a military collection, marking a family connection, or passing something on, this is a powerful reminder of courage and resilience.